thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

 what is eventual consistency? its consistency that is eventual

 - meaning that all replicas in a system will not be fully consistent when the client receives a response to a request
-  - ie, after a write, there is some time later $T$ at which all future reads will reflect the latest write
+  - ie, after a write, there is some time later {%math%}T{%/math%} at which all future reads will reflect the latest write
-  - $T$ is unbounded but definitive, that time $T$ WILL come
+  - {%math%}T{%/math%} is unbounded but definitive, that time {%math%}T{%/math%} WILL come
 - we saw in a strongly consistent system, there is no possibility of getting stale data, as to the client it appears that all the data is on one machine
   - with eventual consistency, it is possible that we get back stale data after a read, if the system has not reached convergence
 - why would we want eventual consistency?